 Q. What kind of services do you provide?

-We offer a wide range of non-medical Kansas City home care services, including companionship and emotional support, hospital overnights, bathing, hygiene, dressing and mobility assistance, medication reminders, meal planning, preparation and feeding, housekeeping, laundry and other chores, Alzheimer’s and dementia care, respite care, and much more.
+We offer a wide range of non-medical Johnson County home care services, including companionship and emotional support, hospital overnights, bathing, hygiene, dressing and mobility assistance, medication reminders, meal planning, preparation and feeding, housekeeping, laundry and other chores, Alzheimer’s and dementia care, respite care, and much more.
 Please visit our Home Care Services

 and Specialty Care